yoosungkim/lab4/README.md

  Chapter 9 of the book covers this topic, for more detailed information.

 ## Computational geometry review
-1. Points (x,y)
+1. 2DPoints (x,y)
-2. 2DVectors ((x1,y1),(x2,y2))
+2. 2DLineSegments ((x1,y1),(x2,y2))
-3. 2DVector addition
+3. 2DVectors (x,y)
-4. 2DVector subtraction
+4. 2DVectors addition
-5. 2DVector intersection
+5. 2DVectors subtraction

 ## Code up a program to do this!

-1. Implement Points as structs, then 2DVectors as structs that have members of the Points type.
+1. Implement Points as structs, then 2DLineSegments as structs that have members of the Points type.
-2. Implement 2DVector addition and subtraction, returning a new 2DVector for the resultant.
+2. Implement 2DVectors as structs, then functions for addition and subtraction, returning a new 2DVector for the resultant.
-3. Implement a 2DVector intersection detector.